How do your eBay listings work?

 - Update frequency

-We update the listings several times a day (about every two hours), but bids shown are not up to the minute.
-For the latest, click on a listing to go directly to the actual eBay auction.
+We update the listings throughout the day, but bids shown may not be up to the minute.
+For the latest price, click on a listing to go directly to the actual eBay auction.

 - Caveat emptor